scriptituk/xfade-easing/README.md

 #### Gallery

-Here are the xfade transitions processed using custom expressions instead of the built-in transitions (for testing), with no easing.
+Here are the xfade transitions processed using custom expressions instead of the built-in transitions (for testing), without easing.
 See also the FFmpeg [Wiki Xfade](https://trac.ffmpeg.org/wiki/Xfade#Gallery) page.

 ![Xfade gallery](assets/xf-gallery.gif)